Kitty Thorne turns 100We are delighted to welcome a very special guest to this afternoon’s game.

-Kitty Thorne has featured in these pages before, on her 90th birthday ten years ago.
+Kitty Thorne has featured in the matchday programme which was before her 90th birthday ten years ago.
 On January 2nd this year Kitty celebrated her 100th birthday and she is here this afternoon with family and friends, hoping to see a Rovers victory.

 It’s more than 60 years since she first came to a Rovers match (23rd October 1954), accompanied by her husband and ten year old son, and saw Rovers beat Leeds United 5-1 in front of a crowd of 24,000.

 She was so impressed by the team, and Geoff Bradford in particular, that she became a Rovers supporter from that moment on.

 In those first years of following the club she would catch the lunchtime train from her home in Trowbridge and travel to Stapleton Road Station, just a few hundred yards from Eastville Stadium.